JVandenildo/Estudos-pessoais-em-Rust/README.md

 # Studies in Rust

-Repository for C++ algorithm/syntax testing.
+Repository for Rust algorithm/syntax testing.

 ## Table of content